 Forms for dispensing medication are available in the office.
 All medication must be in the original prescription container.
-Children who require an epipen or an inhaler must have a full action plan from their doctor.
+Children who require rescue medication such as an epipen or inhaler must have a full action plan from their doctor.
 For a sample of an action plan, please see Rachel.
-Medication is given at noon only.
 If possible, please administer medication at home.